-- The set of the fashion show Jack's stuck in is one of the sets from The Long Game, foreshadowing that the Gamestation is actually Satellite Five.
+- The set of the fashion show Jack's stuck in is one of the sets from "The Long Game", foreshadowing that the Gamestation is actually Satellite Five.

-- Gambit Roulette: As the Doctor put it, he was being manipulated his entire life.
-Or his entire Ninth life, anyway.
+- Gambit Roulette: As the Doctor put it, he was being manipulated [his] entire life.
+Or his entire "ninth" life, anyway.

-- Heroic BSOD: The Doctor after Rose (apparently) gets disintegrated.
+- Heroic BSoD: The Doctor after Rose (apparently) gets disintegrated.
 He snaps out of it in time to lead a jailbreak.

-- Hollywood Spelling: Averted with Lynda-with-a-y.
+- Hollywood Spelling: Averted with Lynda-with-a-Y.

 - Hope Spot: Jack works out that the disintegrator is actually a transmat, and therefore Rose is alive.
 Great, brilliant... except she's on a Dalek spaceship.
 Surrounded by several hundred other Dalek spaceships.
-Each of which has two-thousand Daleks onboard, which means there's about half a million Daleks between her and the Doctor.
+Each of which has 2,000 Daleks onboard, which means there's about half a million Daleks between her and the Doctor.

 - I Kiss Your Hand: Jack and Lynda, immediately after he claimed he was "just saying hello".

-The Doctor: That's the same staff who execute hundreds of contestants every day.
+- Just Following Orders:The Doctor: That's the same staff who execute hundreds of contestants every day.

-Staff member: That's not our fault, we're just doing our jobs.
+Technician: That's not our fault, we're just doing our jobs.

 The Doctor: And with that sentence, you just lost the right to even talk to me.
 Now BACK OFF!

-- Let's Get Dangerous: The Doctor is rendered catatonic when he thinks Rose is dead.
+- Let's Get Dangerous!: The Doctor is rendered catatonic when he thinks Rose is dead.
 The first thing he does upon coming to his senses is turn to Jack, tells him, "Let's do it" and then proceeds to take down all of the guards.

-- Mad Artist: Trine-e and Zu-Zana start off simply giving Jack wardrobe advice.
+- Mad Artist: Trine-E and Zu-Zana start off simply giving Jack wardrobe advice.
 Then comes the "face off" segment, which Jack assumes means a competition until the sawblades come out.
 "Nothing is too extreme!"